10 Energy saving Technologies for Homes You Should Consider

 How they save energy:They prevent air leakage, a problem that can ramp up electricity use.

-Single-pane windows don’t exactly do a good job at keeping hot or cold air inside the home.
+Single-pane windows don’t exactly do a good job at blocking heat from widows or preventing window drafts.
 They escape through the cracks.
 When that happens, you turn to your heating and cooling system to manage the temperature changes inside the home.
 You already know what that means for the next bill.